Skip to content

 Minnesota Small Business Leaders, You Can Make Your Voice Heard.

 It’s crucial that small business leaders like you speak up and make your voice heard to your state’s legislators, especially when they’re considering bills that could very well impact your business.
-Click here to send a letter to your representatives in Minnesota urging them to veto harmful legislation.
+Sign up for our Public Policy Newsletter here to stay current on this issue and track its status in 2025.

 mic icon